mit945/TableTennisBlog/README.md

 ## Application Feature

-   - Other article links suggested within an article
+   - Other article links suggested under each article page
    - Allow user to upvote an article
    - Allow user to comment